 Next up on casting news today, comes for Legendary’s new Pokemon feature, Detective Pikachu.
-Big Little Lies actress Kathryn Newton may just be “in talks” however the negotiations are for the lead role.
+Big Little Lies actress Kathryn Newton may just be “in talks” however the

 If negotiations go well, Newton would be joining Netflix’s The Get Down star Justice Smith on the cast of the feature.
 Detective Pikachu, which is based on the titular character, will be directed by Rob Letterman.
 Nicole Perlman and Alex Hirsch have penned the script.